 Gelatin-rich soups and broths are also one of the key components of the GAPS diet, which has been designed to heal the gut and promote healthy digestion.
 And healthy intestinal cells prevent leaky gut, which is often at the root of many food intolerances, allergies, inflammatory conditions, and autoimmune diseases.

-Gelatin is a known promotor of skin health.
+Gelatin is a known promoter of skin health.
 Gelatin provides glycine and proline, two amino acids that are used in the production of collagen.
 Collagen is one of the primary structural elements of skin, so providing the building blocks for this important protein can ensure that your body is able to create enough of it.

 Body builders have been using gelatin for decades to help improve joint health and reduce inflammation.
 And research shows that athletes who took a hydrolyzed collagen supplement experienced less pain in their joints, which could help improve performance for athletes and competitive fitness buffs.
 If you exercise a lot, eating gelatin can help keep your joints healthy and pain-free.